 1) Get clarity in your new role and your teams’ roles

 Find out what’s expected from you in your new role and learn what tasks your team is responsible for.
-Employees don’t want to report to a boss that doesn’t know what they’re supposed to be doing.
+Employees don’t want to report to a boss who doesn’t know what they’re supposed to be doing.
 Become familiar with the daily tasks you will oversee.
-Have a conversation with your boss and peers to learn the company’s goals and how those align with your teams’ goals.
+Have a conversation with your boss and peers to learn the company’s goals and how those align with your team’s goals.

 Whether you’re working remotely, in-office, or in a hybrid environment, you want to be prepared on your first day by clearly understanding your responsibilities and what people will expect from you.
 (Check out Tips for Your First Day at a New Job for additional advice).

 2) Introduce yourself to your team

 In the first few days, make a strong effort to introduce yourself to your entire team and department(s).
 Familiarize your colleagues with your background, where you came from, and your experience.
 You want to establish your credibility and trust from day one.

 Plan to schedule one-on-ones with your team members throughout the week.
 Listen and learn people’s names, roles, and preferred communication styles.
 This will help create a comfortable, honest channel of communication off the bat.
 You want to come off approachable so your team and colleagues can come to you with any feedback, comments, questions, or concerns.

 3) Learn the company’s culture

 Every company has a different culture, and what works for one may not work for another.
 Take time to learn what the company’s environment is.
 Is it motivating, progressive, and nurturing, or does it need some fine-tuning?
 Ask questions to learn what works and doesn’t work for the company and your team so you know what you need to do to maintain or help build a positive company culture.